Creekside-Robotics/2023-Vision-Processing-Code/README.md

 - Install pynetworktables using the following command `pip3 install pynetworktables`
 - Install pyapriltags using the following command `pip3 install pyapriltags`
 - Install robotpy-cscore using the following command `pip3 install robotpy-cscore`
+- Install geometer using the following command `pip3 install geometer`

 ## Documentation for WPILIB and other libraries
 Documentation for of the important libraries used in this project.